yumenaka/archives/README.md

 var format archives.Zip

 err := format.Extract(ctx, input, func(ctx context.Context, f archives.FileInfo) error {
-	// do something with the file
+	// do something with the file here; or, if you only want a specific file or directory,
-	return nil
+	// just return until you come across the desired f.NameInArchive value(s) return nil
 })
 if err != nil {